hiTechTeam/Telescan-iOS/PRIVACY_POLICY.md

 - **Profile Data**: Stored on our servers only as long as your Telegram account remains active and you use the service.
 - **Cached Data**: Profile information is cached locally on your device for brief periods (typically minutes) and automatically cleared.
-- **Authentication Data**: Hashed codes are not retained after successful authentication.
+- **Authentication Data**: The hashed codes are saved after successful authentication.

 ## Your Rights and Choices